 Severe, rapidly progressive and life- or organ-threatening vasculitis (eg, causing alveolar hemorrhage, rapidly progressive glomerulonephritis, or mesenteric ischemia) is a medical emergency requiring hospital admission and immediate treatment.
 Treatment typically consists of the following:

 Corticosteroids: High-dose corticosteroids (also called pulse corticosteroids) are often prescribed.
 Specific doses and drugs must be individualized.
-As one example, methylprednisolone 15 mg/kg or 1 g IV once a day for 3 days may be used, followed by 1 mg/kg prednisone or methylprednisolone orally (or, if hospitalized, sometimes IV) once/day for about 4 weeks.
-The dose is then tapered slowly, as tolerated, usually by 10 mg every week to 40 mg/day, by 5 mg every 2 weeks to 20 mg/day, by 2.5 mg every 2 weeks to 10 mg/day, then further tapering until the drug is stopped.
-Changes in this tapering schedule may be necessary if the patient fails to improve or relapses.
+As one example, methylprednisolone 15 mg/kg or 1 g IV once a day for 3 days may be used, followed by 1 mg/kg prednisone or methylprednisolone orally (or, if hospitalized, sometimes IV) once a day for about 4 weeks.
+The dose is then tapered slowly, as tolerated, until the drug is stopped.
+Changes in tapering schedule may be necessary if the patient fails to improve or relapses.

 Corticosteroids are tapered to zero or to the lowest dose that can maintain remission.
 For some forms of vasculitis (most clearly demonstrated in ANCA-associated disease), weekly methotrexate (with folate) or daily azathioprine is prescribed to replace cyclophosphamide because these drugs have a better adverse effects profile.
 Periodic IV rituximab may also be used to maintain remission, but the optimal dosage and infusion interval have not been clearly established.
 The duration of this treatment varies, from one year to several years, depending on the patient, specific diagnosis, and propensity for relapse.
 Patients with frequent relapses may need to take immunosuppressants indefinitely.